Blooms from January to April

 1. Locate a window where you can place or hang a pot near the glass.
 You may need to allow for closing a curtain at night.
 A single south-facing window is fine, but more windows is better.
 As the sun’s path drops lower in the winter sky, it shines sunlight ever deeper into the room, giving energy to the plant for continuous budding and blooming.

-It gives us energy, too!
+The sun gives us energy, too!

 2. If you already grow geraniums outside, you can repot several and bring them in.